nurislam-ab/phaser3_game_js_capstone/README.md

 Even all the united power of the mages and a lot of different species could not conquer the Thing.
 Species live like in a dark cloudy world where everything is connected with the pain and depression.

-The Thing has three servants: The Zombie Pumpkin, Dragon, and Big Cat.
+The Thing has three servants: The Zombie Pumpkin, Dragon, and Bird.

 Many years there were no heroes to conquer the Thing and his servants.
 However, some rebels learnt to control their fears and imaginations, to alter the thoughts for the Thing.
 The most powerful resistance was shown by the human born boy called Warrior and the Mage from the magic world.
 And they started hunting for the servants of the Thing...